Love At First Sight With This American Standard Studio S Toilet

 OK, that's just an assumption.
 There is no solid evidence to back that.
 So, is the only color White OK for you?

-Where to Buy this American Standard Studio S Toilet?
+What's the Price and Best Place to Buy this American Standard Studio S Toilet?

-The only question left unanswered is, how much does it cost?
+The only question left unanswered is, How much does it cost?

 Nevermind about how PowerFlo works.
 For the fact that it is a 1.0 gpf and still able to achieve a stately MaP 1000, it has to be a good flushing system design.
 It even beats the TOTO Neorest 700H smart toilet, which only manages a MaP 800.